-The eighth-gen BMW 5 Series that arrives in 2023 will include a pure electric variant reportedly called BMW i5.
+The eighth-gen BMW 5 Series that arrives in 2023 will include a pure electric variant called BMW i5.
 The i5 will belong to one of the most competitive EV segments that already includes many models.
 Its competitors will include the Mercedes EQE, Tesla Model S, Lucid Air, and Nio ET7.
-From 2024, the Audi E6 will also fall in the list of rivals.
+From 2024, the Audi E6 will also be in the list of rivals.

 BMWBlog claims BMW will offer the i5 in eDrive40, xDrive40, and M50 variants.
 The base variant may get a 250 kW (335 hp) rear motor, while the other two variants would have an additional motor at the front for higher performance and AWD.
 The i5 M50’s two motors may generate 400 kW (536 hp) of combined power.
 An 80.7 kWh battery pack could be standard, and it could provide an EPA-est. range of around 300 miles.

-The Cadillac Celestiq concept features an outlandish exterior design that’s bound to turn heads in awe.
+The Celestiq concept features an outlandish exterior design that’s bound to turn heads in awe.
 Like a true Cadillac, it’s exceptionally bold and unapologetically dramatic.
 The show car features a lavish interior with visibly high minimalism and digitalization.

 Based on the GM BEV3 skateboard platform, the Celestiq will likely be way more spacious than its gas-powered rivals.
 It will likely be available in a comfy 2+2 seating layout.
 Expect the new electric full-size sedan to offer a range of up to 400 miles and a 0-60 mph acceleration time of under five seconds.